-“Our goal was to make it as one-to-one to NAV as possible,” Essay said.
 So it’s no surprise that ERP for small business to global companies is on the rise in recent years.

 Essay and Director of Finance Rhonda Pakkala took ownership of making sure the system’s customizations looked the way they wanted.
 The Boyer team took care of the backend to make everything work together seamlessly.

 Overall, the migration to a cloud ERP solution with Dynamics 365 Business Central took about four months compared to the year-long implementation for on-premise Dynamics NAV.

 Essay was most impressed with the Boyer team’s responsiveness.
 Whenever an issue arose, the team was quick to respond, take responsibility and get the question answered or issue resolved.
 The Boyer team understood Gamer’s interest in keeping the system similar to NAV and did their best to make the new Business Central system match NAV wherever requested.

 “I don’t think there’s been a hard ‘no’ anywhere.
 They’ve been really helpful and creative in finding ways to make it work,” Essay said.